From vision to action perspective

 Cultural-historical elements

-We want to protect the cultural-historical, archaeological, and small landscape elements that are present (better).
+We want to protect (better) the cultural-historical, archaeological, and small landscape elements that are present.
 In doing so, we look not only at the buildings, but also at sunken roads, church paths, hedges, ditches, thickets, religious heritage (chapels and wayside crosses), and stately tree-lined avenues.

 Preconditions for new initiatives

-• In built-up areas, space will be sought for the removal of (unnecessary) paved surfaces, with the aim of achieving a 20% reduction in paved surfaces by 2050.
+• In built-up areas, space is being sought for the removal of (unnecessary) paved surfaces, with the aim of achieving a 20% reduction in paved surfaces by 2050.

 • Apply the 3-30-300 rule as a guideline to all residential areas.
 In principle, every home should have a view of three mature trees, at least 30% tree canopy coverage, and a cool green space of at least 200 m² within a maximum distance of 300 meters from each home.

-• The aim is to achieve 40% shade on important walking and cycling routes in the city.
+• The goal is to achieve 40% shade along important walking and cycling routes in the city.

 • We want to preserve mature and valuable trees (avenues).
 Where tree structures play a role in heat mitigation measures, the trees are given the space to mature.

-• New recreational cycling and walking routes connect the various green areas and encourage an exercise-friendly environment.
+• New recreational cycling and walking routes connect the various green areas and promote an exercise-friendly environment.

-• The initiative is well integrated into the landscape and enhances its existing qualities.
+• The initiative fits well into the landscape and enhances its existing qualities.

 • The initiative opts for robust landscaping.
-Existing greenery is preserved as much as possible and the starting point is a minimum of 20% greenery in new (construction) plans.
+Existing greenery will be preserved as much as possible, and the starting point is a minimum of 20% greenery in new (construction) plans.

-• The chosen green design contributes to biodiversity thanks to a rich variety of native and climate-resistant plants that are attractive to many animal species.
+• The chosen landscaping contributes to biodiversity thanks to a rich variety of native and climate-resistant plants that attract many species of animals.

-• Water and soil are key factors in spatial developments.
+• Water and soil are key factors in spatial development.
 There is sufficient space for water and greenery to combat heat stress, flooding, and drought.

-• For new construction and renovation, we encourage the use of green roofs and facades for better insulation, water storage, and biodiversity.
+• In new construction and renovation projects, we encourage the use of green roofs and facades for better insulation, water storage, and biodiversity.

 • The initiative contributes to improvement and certainly does not lead to a deterioration in (ground) water quality.